jameswagner/LeetCode-Writeup/README.md

     }
 ```
 Complexity
-1) Twitter overall consists of a HashMap of Users with each being a List of Tweets, so these data structures will both grow linearly.
+1) Twitter overall consists of a HashMap of Users with each being a List of Tweets, so these data structures will both grow in a linear fashion with respect to numbers of Users and Tweets, respectively.

 2) Posting a Tweet - Constant time appending to List of User's Tweets